Social Media

 Imaeg credit: Michell Tam

 MacRitchie Reservoir is one of the four reservoirs within the Central Catchment Nature Reserve, and was constructed way back in 1867.
 The park offers a fantastic network of nature trails that are well-maintained but refreshingly rustic – think tree roots and rocks, and no pavement for strollers, so watch your step when you’re exploring!
-The front park of the park is paved so there’s plenty to see with a bub in tow.
+The front part of the park is paved so there’s plenty to see with a bub in tow.
 It’s one of the few places in Singapore where you can walk through the jungle and feel miles removed from the city.

 MacRitchie Reservoir